cynode/asset-manager/README.md

             ),
         ),
         'main_js' => array(
-            //this will concat your last registered asset name for this case this will use jquery_js assets '@jquery_js',
+            //this will concat your last registered asset name for this case this will use jquery_js assets and twitter_js assets
+            '@jquery_js',
             '@twitter_js',

             ////this key will register globs asset
             'globs' => array(
+            //this key will imported as globs assets and the value are filter for this glob asset.
                 "$ui/default/coffee/main.coffee/*" => array(
                     'coffee'
                 )